What NOT to Post on Instagram

 Not so long ago Instagram added something new, called short stories and what do people do?
 They write 1000 words posts and publish it as a short story.
 I think Instagram fixed that by allowing a max word count same like you can see on Twitter so perhaps this is a non-issue right now.
 But in case they haven’t fixed it yet simply stick to the rules.
 The definition of a short story is 100-150 words, no more no less.

-If you want to read more about the do’s at Instagram, and perhaps how to grow your account in the most efficient way I refer you to Social Media Explorer as they cover a lot more about online marketing at social media platforms so enjoy!
+If you want to read more about the do’s at Instagram, and perhaps how to grow your account in the most efficient way I refer you to Bountii as they cover a lot more about online marketing at social media platforms so enjoy!